 We’ve been hearing more and more from customers that single sign-on (SSO) for their employees is a must-have, and we can see why.
-Since we launched our first SSO integration, we can see firsthand how fewer passwords, ease of use, and increased productivity makes SSO a top priority for some of the brands we work with.
+Since we launched our first SSO integrations, we can see firsthand how fewer passwords, ease of use, and increased productivity makes SSO a top priority for some of the brands we work with.
 Here are a few of the many reasons we recommend this integration to our customers.

 This may seem obvious, but one of the most powerful benefits of implementing SSO at your company is that employees will manage fewer passwords.
 The concept of single sign-on is that the user logs in with a single ID and password to gain access to multiple systems.
 The fewer the passwords, the easier it is for employees to manage all systems they use on a day-to-day basis.
 Because fewer passwords are needed, it’s easier for employees to keep few strong passwords rather than multiple that are easy to remember.

 Another benefit of SSO is ease of use for employees.
 Most SSO solutions provide an easy-to-use interface where employees can manage and click through to both cloud and on-prem applications and services.
 Since it’s easy for employees to see all apps in one place, companies that implement SSO see an increase in use for company-supported apps.
 For example, our customers with an SSO integration can sign into their SSO provider and click through to Deck Commerce to process orders using our software without entering another password.
 In the same view they used to click through to our software, they can click through to sign into their email or other applications.

 3. Increased productivity